Services & advice

 WARNING: Be mindful of building products containing asbestos.
 Removal of more than 10m² of bonded asbestos (four standard wall sheets of fibro) requires a “B” Class Asbestos Removal licence.

-Before starting building works
+Before building work starts

 - Some building works may require building approval – check with a building certifier first.